bhanlam/GettingandCleaningDataCourseProject/README.md

     - Hyphens removed, i.e. *"-"*
 7. The variables in #4 are renamed with the renamed features in #6
 8. The dataset from #7 is summarised by participant to yield the mean values of each variable
-9. The dataset from #8 is exported to a csv file, i.e. *"avgbyparticipant.csv"*
+9. The dataset from #8 is exported to a txt file, i.e. *"avgbyparticipant.txt"*